 Point of purchase

 Woman looking at a grocery store adThis is the most immediate response type of DOOH ad.
-Point of purchase ads are the screens located in or around shopping destinations, such as ATMs, big box retailers, convenience stores, grocery stores, liquor stores, pharmacies and more.
+Point of purchase ads are the digital screens located in or around shopping destinations, such as ATMs, big box retailers, convenience stores, grocery stores, liquor stores, pharmacies and more.
 This media format allows you to reach consumers while they’re in-store and influence purchasing decisions with well-crafted messaging or offers.

 Looking ahead

 In today’s era of information overload, reaching consumers at every touchpoint throughout their daily routines with eye-catching ads is more critical than ever.
 Programmatic DOOH advertising allows you to reach your audiences when and where they are actively spending time.
-By strategically surrounding the right locations with high-impact creative, you can engage your audience and influence purchasing decisions when they matter most.
+By strategically surrounding the right locations with high-impact creativity, you can engage your audience and influence purchasing decisions when they matter most.

 Download the guide